john-cd/rust_howto/bk/drafts/language/ownership_borrowing.md

 ### Borrowing {#borrowing}

 Passing a variable to a function will move or copy, just as assignment does.
 To avoid transferring ownership, you can "borrow" the value:{{hi:Borrowing}}

+A _reference_ in Rust is essentially a pointer (a memory address) to a value in memory, plus a guarantee that the pointed-to data is valid.

 ```rust,editable
 {{#include ../../crates/language/tests/ownership_borrowing/borrowing.rs:example}}